fandora-network/docs/docs/faq/staking-faq.md

 Staking through Binance is not yet supported.
 There will be an announcement if and when Binance starts supporting it.

-### Do I need to deposit Matic tokens to the Polygon Mainnet network for staking?
+### Do I need to deposit Matic tokens to the fandora Mainnet network for staking?

 No. All your funds need to be on the Main Ethereum Network.